CBL - summary of key features

 - IPL has a straight-up-and-down vertical lifting movement, and so does not require any space other than its ‘at rest footprint’ for operation.

-- IPL is the best high-low mechanism to use to achieve / incorporate into a true double bed arrangement – it is a straightforward matter to build this mechanism into a bed base surround alongside another mechanism for a second person.
+- IPL is the best high-low mechanism to use to achieve / incorporate into a true double bed arrangement – it is a straightforward matter to build this mechanism into a bed base surround alongside

 - IPL standard length bed is approximately 6’8”; special orders: maximum length 7’4”, minimum length 6’ (and IPL is available at any length in between these)